 With life cover, enough money can be made available to those who would be responsible for bringing up your children without you.
 Raising a child is, after all, an expensive business.
 For couples, the cost of bringing up a child to the age of 18 was estimated in November 2022 for the Child Poverty Action Group at £160,000.
 The figure for a single parent is a staggering £200,000.
 And, of course, the days of children leaving home and becoming financially independent at the age of 18 are long gone.
-Around 3.5 million single young adults in the UK are living with their parents, a trend that is only expected to increase due to the economic fall out of the Covid-19 pandemic and the cost-of living-crisis.
+In 2022, around 40% of young adults between 15 and 34 were living with their parents, a trend that is only expected to increase due to the economic fall out of the Covid-19 pandemic and the cost-of living-crisis.

 You can take out life insurance before you get pregnant if you're thinking about starting a family, or during your pregnancy.
 A financial planner may be able to find you cover that can be placed on hold until after the birth, meaning that your child will be protected financially as soon as they are born.